 - Alcohol is high in calories and opens up your appetite, so you should stay away.

-- Foods should be consumed slowly, with small bites, good chewing.
+- Foods should be consumed slowly, with small bites, and good chewing.
 A meal should last an average of 30-45 minutes.

 - If food is not chewed enough, it can block the exit of the stomach, causing pain, discomfort, and vomiting.